 I have worked in a general counselling practice since 2009, working with clients who are in their teens to those in retirement age and with both men and women.
 I work with clients who have relationship and bereavement issues, and those who are affected by anxiety, panic attacks, fear, anger, depression, low self-esteem, low self-confidence, or moments of disassociation.
 I also work with clients who have experienced sexual and/or physical abuse, domestic violence and post traumatic stress disorder.
 I also have experience of working with clients affected by hoarding

 I work with individuals, couples and families.

-I volunteer as a counsellor for First Step, an organisation run for male survivors of sexual abuse and their supporters, and I also work within a HM Prison.
+I volunteered as a counsellor for First Step, an organisation run for male survivors of sexual abuse and their supporters, and I have also worked within a HM Prison.
 I am a registered Therapist for the PFOA and I am also a trainer on the Chrysalis Diploma in Counselling Skills and Theory.

 I am a fully qualified Counsellor with an honours degree in Counselling & Psychotherapy from the Sherwood Psychotherapy Training Institute in Nottingham (accrediated by Coventry University) and a Post Graduate Diploma in Integrative Psychotherapy.
 I undertake regular continuous professional development workshops and keep up to date with the latest research and developments in the counselling and psychotherapy sector.

-I am a member of the British Association for Counselling and Psychotherapy (BACP) and an Accredited member of The National Counselling Society (MNCS Acc) and as such work within their ethical framework and have regular supervision.
+I am an Accredited member of The National Counselling Society (MNCS Acc) and as such work within their ethical framework and have regular supervision.
 I am also a member of The Association for Child and Adolescent Mental Health